 - 4. The DHHS Office of Rural Health and Community Care should provide technical and financial assistance to rural health care providers who want to incorporate telepsychiatry into their practices.
 The Office should assess the need for a one-time subsidy to hospitals, community health departments, and rural providers to update their telecommunication capabilities.
-If needed, the legislature should appropriate funds to implement the subsidy.
-The Mental Health Subcommittee of the Joint Legislative Oversight Committee on Health and Human Services recommended in a March 2014 report that the legislature provide funding to expand the telepsychiatry program to primary care providers.
-In April 2014, the Joint Legislative Oversight Committee on Health and Human Services included this recommendation in its report to the N.C.
-General Assembly. - 5.
+If needed, the legislature should appropriate funds to implement the subsidy. - 5.
 The N.C.
 General Assembly should increase funding to the state's medical schools, nursing programs, schools of social work and psychology programs, as needed, to incorporate telemedicine and telepsychiatry as part of the curriculum.
 The UNC Board of Governors should decide where to focus the funding, which programs will take a leadership role, and the number of campuses involved. - 6.
-The DHHS Office of Rural Health and Community Care should partner with medical schools in North Carolina to incorporate telepsychiatry into the residency programs at East Carolina University, Duke University, UNC-Chapel Hill, and Wake Forest University and partner with local Area Health Education Centers (AHECs) to connect psychiatric residents under appropriate faculty supervision with rural providers via centralized telepsychiatry services. - 7.
+The DHHS Office of Rural Health and Community Care should partner with medical schools in North Carolina to incorporate telepsychiatry into the residency programs at East Carolina University, Duke University, UNC-Chapel Hill, and Wake Forest University and partner with local Area Health Education Center (AHECs) to connect psychiatric residents under appropriate faculty supervision with rural providers via centralized telepsychiatry services. - 7.
 As part of its implementation of North Carolina's statewide telepsychiatry program, the N.C.
-Department of Health and Human Services should adopt in its rules the practice guidelines for video-based online mental health services developed by the American Telemedicine Association in May 2013.
-The Association established these practice guidelines and technical standards for telemedicine, based on clinical and empirical evidence, "to help advance the science and to assure the uniform quality of service to patients."
+Department of Health and Human Services should adopt in its rules the practice guidelines for video-based online mental health services promulgated by the American Telemedicine Association in May 2013.
+The ATA established these practice guidelines and technical standards for telemedicine, which are based on clinical and empirical evidence, "to help advance the science and to assure the uniform quality of service to patients."
 These guidelines serve as both a reference guide for operations and an educational tool to provide appropriate care for patients.
-Implementing these guidelines for telepsychiatry will improve clinical outcomes and ensure informed and reasonable patient expectations.

-8. The N.C.
+Implementing these guidelines for telepsychiatry will improve clinical outcomes and ensure informed and reasonable patient expectations. - 8.
+The N.C.
 Department of Health and Human Services should develop criteria and outcome measures to evaluate the successes and failures of the state's telepsychiatry program.
 Currently, ECU's Center for Telepsychiatry is required to develop and administer an oversight process, including quality management as well as monitoring and reporting of outcomes for the state's telepsychiatry program.
-The Center for Telepsychiatry is already required to report quarterly and annually to the DHHS Office of Rural Health and Community Care on (a) the number of consultant sites and referring sites participating in the program, (b) the number of psychiatric assessments conducted under the program, reported by site or region, (c) the length of stay of patients receiving telepsychiatry services in the emergency rooms of hospitals participating in the program, reported by disposition, and (d) the number of involuntary commitments as a result of telepsychiatry assessments, reported by site/region and year, compared to the number of involuntary commitments prior to implementation of this program.
+The Center for Telepsychiatry is already required to report quarterly and annually to the DHHS Office of Rural Health and Community Care on (a) the number of consultant sites and referring sites participating in the program, (b) the number of psychiatric assessments conducted under the program, reported by site or region, (c) the length of stay (LOS) of patients receiving telepsychiatry services in the emergency rooms of hospitals participating in the program, reported by disposition, and (d) the number of involuntary commitments (IVCs) as a result of telepsychiatry assessments, reported by site/region and year, compared to the number of IVCs prior to implementation of this program.
 Additionally, all clinical providers are required to participate in a peer review process.